scott-yj-yang/DSC180-A08/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-This is a skeleton project repository website for DSC 180 - A08
+This is a project repository website for DSC 180 - A08

 # Background